abdinajibliban/scheduler/README.md

 ## The Result

 I made a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
-To work with dates and timee, I used Moment.js.
+This app will run in the browser and features dynamically updated HTML and CSS powered by jQuery.
+To work with dates and time, I used Moment.js.
 The user can input his event information to the designated timeslot.
 He/She can save the event.
-The can also press a button in the navbar area above to clear the calendar.
+They can also click a button in the navbar area above to clear the calendar.
 This feature allows users to reuse the same calendar on multiple different occasions.